salernos/ipdworkshop/README.md

-Artificial intelligence and machine learning (AI/ML) have become essential tools in biomedical research, enabling large-scale analyses across diverse domains such as genomics, structural biology, and electronic health records- based research.
+Artificial intelligence and machine learning (AI/ML) have become essential tools in biomedical research, enabling large-scale analyses across diverse domains such as genomics, structural biology, and electronic health records-based research.
 Increasingly, researchers rely on model-generated predictions, rather than directly measured variables, as inputs for downstream statistical analyses.
 For example, predicted gene expression values or polygenic risk scores are often used in place of experimental assays, allowing researchers to expand cohort sizes and explore hypotheses when traditional data collection is infeasible, costly, or time-consuming.

 While this practice of "using predictions as data" holds promise for accelerating scientific discovery, it presents significant challenges for